Ingensi/superwhale/README.md

 $ cat server.crt server.key > /etc/superwhale.d/https.pem
 ```

 If you want to redirect all traffic to HTTPS, switch the `force_ssl` boolean to true inside the superwhale configuration file.
+You can exclude some domains of the SSL forcing using the superwhale configuration file (read comments in configuration file).
+You can exclude all direct ip traffic (when Host header isn't set) by adding `none` to the domain exclusion list.

 ##### Launching the container